rzlll/COS598D_Assignment4/README.md

-# ADAPTIVE LEARNED BLOOM FILTER (ADA-BF): EFFICIENT UTILIZATION OF THE CLASSIFIER
+# ADAPTIVE LEARNED BLOOM FILTER (ADA-BF)

+This a PyTorch implementation of the Adaptive Learned Bloom Filter[1] and folked from https://github.com/DAIZHENWEI/Ada-BF.
 The python files include the implementation of the Bloom filter, learned Bloom filter, Ada-BF and disjoint Ada-BF, and print the size of False Positives of the corresponding algorithm.

+[1] Dai, Z. and Shrivastava, A., 2019.
+Adaptive learned Bloom filter (Ada-BF): Efficient utilization of the classifier. arXiv preprint arXiv:1910.09131.

 **Input arguments**:
 - `--data_path`: a csv file includes the items, scores and labels; `--size_of_Ada_BF`: size of Bloom filter;